 Apparently, something mysterious happened in 1995, as there are no surviving newsletters for me to pilfer...(insert ’Twilight Zone’ theme music).

-As 1996 dawned, we went through a big change, with both President (Grant McDonald) and Executive Director (Wendy MacDonald) spirited away to new jobs.
+As 1996 dawned, we went through a big change, with both President (Grant McDonald) and Executive Director (Wendy Anderson) spirited away to new jobs.
 Just to keep it interesting we moved, too - to the Centre of the Arts in Regina.
 Marian Donnelly joined the staff as Executive Director and was promptly told to start planning a major festival (Flatland), and J.P.
 Ellson came on board as President.
-I joined the staff in the fall on a contract position.
 We lobbied in support of the Neighbouring Rights Royalty, worked on the first SRIA directory, helped put on The Huron Carole benefit, and continued working on our training strategy.
 And we looked for more funding, like we always have and always will!

 "SRIA has been essential in my understanding of the industry's many concepts and practices.
 Every time I have a question or concern, I can email and get almost immediate answers."